-DPS asks your help in identifying the suspect if you were in the vicinity at the time of the incident.
+DPS asks for your help in identifying a suspect if you were in the vicinity at the time of the incident.
 For this purpose, the following is the description of the suspect:

 For an interactive map of the incident location, refer to the Google Map.

 If anyone has any information regarding this incident or others, please contact the Syracuse Police Department at (315) 442-5222 or the Syracuse University Department of Public Safety at (315) 443-2224.

 If you would like to anonymously report NON-EMERGENCY information to DPS, you can use the Silent Witness tool.

 - Take advantage of the CENTRO and Birnie Bus services.
 Taxi services are also available.